 For the purpose of brain surgery, I have bought real animal brains in the past, and the experience really was not as nice as I thought.
-Hunting for the freshest possible brains in the city of montreal was somewhat quite a journey, and often it won't serve a long term for investigation.
-Well..
-I have heard at some more fancy occasions real human heads were used for training...but how rare will you get into that situation.
-After all, it is not the medieval time.
+Hunting for the freshest possible brains which preserve the best mechanical and imaging properties in the city of Montreal was quite a journey, and often it won't serve a long term for investigation.
+In rare occasions, I have heard at some more fancy courses/demos, real human heads were used for training, but how rare will you get into this type of situation?

-In general, I followed the recipe introduced in this paper, and the associated medical images (MRI, CT and Ultrasound) can be found in here.
-Instead of getting the brain mold from the dollar store, I did get a bit more fancy version (yet, the dollar store mold works fine if you don't have access to brain data or a 3D printer) - a 3D printed mold made from one of the most famous brains in the field, the Colin27 template.
-If you ask anyone in the brain imaging field, nearly everyone has heard about this name, and I have met him before in person.
-I suppose now he is a bit of a rock star in his field, not for the music, but for his brain.
+In general, I followed the recipe introduced in this paper , and the associated medical images (MRI, CT and Ultrasound) can be found in here.
+Instead of getting the brain mold from the dollar store, I did get a fancier version - a 3D printed mold made from one of the most famous brains in the field, the Colin27 template.
+Yet, the dollar store mold works fine if you don't have access to brain data or a 3D printer.
+If you ask anyone in the brain imaging field, nearly everyone has heard about Colin27.
+I suppose now he is a bit of a rock star in the field, not for the music, but for his brain (check out his interview here).
 The main material for the brain is called PVA-C or polyvinyl alcohol cryolgel, which is commonly used in making body tissue phantoms.
 When the gel is frozen and thawed (each process for 12 hours), it will be transformed into a material that feels much like a piece of meat (minus the sticky part and smell).
 Depending on the concentration and the freezing-thawing cycles, the mechanical properties can be manipulated to resemble different body tissues.
 For our brain phantom, we choose a PVA concentration of 6% with one freezing-thawing cycle.
-In addition, we will also put some "implants" to resemble different tissue types and to mark the internal location of the phantom in the MRI/US images, and for the implants, we choose a PVA concentration of 8% with two freezing-thawing cycles.
+In addition, we will also put some "implants" to resemble different tissue types and to mark the internal location of the phantom in the MRI/US images, and for the implants, we chose a PVA concentration of 8% with two freezing-thawing cycles.
 To obtain the US contrast, talcum powder (or simply baby powder..ask your friends with babies) was used.
 For the implants, 5% concentration is used, and 1% was applied for the main brain phantom.
 If you also need to have some CT contrast, certain concentration of BaSO4 is required.
 Although CuSO4 may be required for MRI contrast, often the MRI scanner will be able to differentiate PVA with different concentrations.
 These will really depend on your specific needs.

 OK.
 Now let's make the implants first.
 You may be creative on this.
 I personally made some spheres, stars and hearts.
 For the spheres, I used the marbles as the models, and made the mold with the mold putty, which is a really nice material for fast (only 5 min for hardening) and easy casting work, and lasts for a long time for re-uses.
 Otherwise, using silicone is the standard choice...